OpenDSA/OpenDSA/RST/source/Development/Stack.rst

 remove elements in reverse order of their arrival.

 The accessible element of the stack is called the ``top`` element.
-Elements are not said to be inserted, they are :dfn:`pushed` onto the stack.
+Elements are not said to be inserted, they are :term:`pushed` onto the stack.
-When removed, an element is said to be :dfn:`popped` from the stack.
+When removed, an element is said to be :term:`popped` from the stack.
 Here is a simple stack ADT.

 .. codeinclude:: Lists/Stack.pde
    :tag: Stack

 As with lists, there are many variations on stack implementation.
-The two approaches presented here are :dfn:`array-based` and :dfn:`linked stacks`, which are analogous to array-based and linked lists, respectively.
+The two approaches presented here are the :term:`array-based stack` and the :term:`linked stack`, which are analogous to array-based and linked lists, respectively.

 ..
 TODO::